vanpupi/vanpupi.github.io/Labs/C-lab070/content.md

 Data Guard maintains a copy of your data in a standby database that is continuously updated with changes from the primary database.
 Data Guard validates all changes before they are applied to the standby database, preventing physical corruptions that occur in the storage layer from causing data loss and downtime.
 The primary database automatically attempts to repair the corrupted block in real time by fetching a good version of the same block from an Active Data Guard physical standby database.
 This process works in both ways.

-In this lab we will introduce some block corruption in the database and see Active Data Guard repairing it.
+In this lab we will introduce a block corruption in the database and see Active Data Guard repairing it.

 > **Warning** on copying and pasting commands with multiple lines from the browser screen; when you copy from outside of the Remote Desktop environment and paste inside the Remote Desktop environment, additional **enters** or CRLF characters are pasted causing some commands to fail.